 1. Our Daily Bread Food Pantry

 Our Daily Bread Food Pantry is a drive thru pantry.
 Clients will receive a pre-packed bag or box of food items based on the size of their household and check-in is streamlined.
+Please bring a photo ID.
 Click HERE for hours.

 2. Harbor House Hotline Remains Open

 Harbor House Domestic Violence Shelter Hotline remains open and staffed 24/7 for those who feel worried by a relationship or have concerns for friends or family.
 Outreach services are currently being provided via telephone.
 Please call 316-263-6000